econya/yosis/doc/knowledgebase.md

   the fly in the controller.
 Tradeoffs made.
 Its model allows for a `kind` and attachments.
 The kind can be `markdown`, so that a html-rendered version is stored in the db rather than being rerendered on every page view.
+* SiteSetting can be accessed by `SiteSettings.fetch` which will initialize the setting with a default value.
 * Other site wide settings can be set via environment variables.

 #### Markdown

-Via redcarpet.
+Is used for content like blog posts or text blocks.
+Rendered via redcarpet.

 ### Spam and Security

 Using `invisible_captcha` on login.
 And `Rack::Attack` against password brute-force.
-I know that there is plenty of room for improvements.
+Plenty of room for improvements.

 ### Storage

 Settled on ActiveStorage, also other implementations and services offer some nifty features like working previews and variants for videos.
+However for the local storage scenario its a suboptimal choice (e.g. more redirects than necessary).

 #### Tests and ActiveStorage